-The aim of the present retrospective study was to determine whether recurrent diverticulitis has a different
+The aim of the present retrospective study was to determine whether recurrent diverticulitis has a different clinical and radiologic presentation and a different outcome from those parameters seen with a first episode.

 Methods

 Since 1998, all patients admitted to our hospital with a clinical suspicion of colonic diverticulitis underwent computed tomography (CT) scanning.
 Because of this policy, we were able to conduct a retrospective analysis of all patients admitted for diverticulitis between January 2001 and December 2004.
 After a computer review of all medical and radiologic reports, we identified all consecutive patients with a diagnosis of diverticulitis on their CT report at admission and those with a final diagnosis of diverticulitis on their discharge summary.
 Patients with a history of previous colonic surgery or coexisting colonic cancer were excluded.
 The local Institutional Ethic Committee approved the study.